NVIDIA/cuda-quantum/docs/sphinx/api/builtin_ops.rst

 ---------------------

-This operation measures a qubit with respect to the computational basis, i.e. it projects the state of that qubit onto the eigenvectors of the Pauli-Z matrix.
+This operation measures a qubit with respect to the computational basis, i.e., it projects the state of that qubit onto the eigenvectors of the Pauli-Z matrix.
 This is a non-linear transformation, and no template overloads are available.

 .. code-block:: cpp